EDGI: Equivariant Diffusion for Planning with Embodied Agents: Introduction

-To improve the sample efficiency and robustness of RL algorithms, we believe it is paramount to develop them with an awareness of their symmetries.
+to develop them with an awareness of their symmetries.
 Such algorithms should satisfy two key desiderata.
 First, policy and world models should be equivariant with respect to the relevant symmetry group.
 Often, for embodied agents this will be a subgroup of the product group of the spatial symmetry group $\sethree$, the group of discrete time shifts $\timetranslation$, and one or multiple object permutation groups $\permutation$.
 Second, it should be possible to softly break (parts of) the symmetry group to solve concrete tasks.
 For example, a robotic gripper might be tasked with moving an object to a specific point in space, which breaks the symmetry group $\sethree$.
 First works on equivariant RL have demonstrated the potential benefits of this approach~\citep{Van_der_Pol2020-mm,Walters2020-iz,Mondal2021-hu,Muglich2022-id,wang2022so,wang2022robot,Cetin2022,rezaei2022continuous,Deac2023-tg}.
-However, these works generally only consider small finite symmetry groups such as $C_n$ and do not usually allow for soft symmetry breaking at test time.
+However, these works generally only consider small finite symmetry groups such as $C_n$ and do not usually allow for soft symmetry breaking at test time based on a specific task.

 In this paper, we introduce the \emph{Equivariant Diffuser for Generating Interactions} (\eqd), an equivariant algorithm for model-based reinforcement learning and planning. \eqd consists of a base component that is equivariant with respect to the full product group $\fullgroup$ and supports the multiple different representations of this group we expect to encounter in embodied environments.
 Moreover, \eqd allows for a flexible soft breaking of the symmetry at test time depending on the task.